ModusCreateOrg/newblogbot/README.md

 # New Blog Bot

 Simple AWS Lambda Bot that posts new blog entries to Slack.
 Works by polling an RSS feed at a configurable interval, and checking for entries published in the time period since the last run.
+This will only detect entries published in the time since the last run, as it doesn't use persistent storage to remember the timestamp of the newest article from previous runs.

 ## Setup